hitesh920/deploy-mirror-leech-bot/README.md

 ## So How Service Accounts Work?
 - Basically 1 project in google cloud console can generate 100 service accounts
 - Consider 1 service account as a normal account but x 100 so there will be 100 accounts to upload stuff
-- 1 service/normal account can upload 750 GB per day in a shared drive so 100 service accounts can upload 75 TB per day (`750 GB per day` x `100 service account` = `75 TB of upload limit`).
+- 1 service/normal account can upload 750 GB per day in a shared drive so 100 service accounts can upload 75 TB per day (`750 GB per day` x `100 service account` = `75 TB of transfer limit`).

 ## Create Service Account
 - Goto your google cloud console [Click Here](https://console.cloud.google.com/)